EbookFoundation/free-programming-books/docs/CONTRIBUTING.md

 ##### Creators

 - We want to credit the creators of free resources where appropriate, including translators!
-- We recommend using [MARC relators](https://loc.gov/marc/relators/relaterm.html) to credit creators other than authors, as in this example:
+- For translated works the original author should be credited.
+We recommend using [MARC relators](https://loc.gov/marc/relators/relaterm.html) to credit creators other than authors, as in this example:

     ```markdown
     * [A Translated Book](http://example.com/book.html) - John Doe, `trl.:` Mike The Translator